Mike Laschev

-Mike Laschev (born August 20, 1953) is a retired Soviet-American soccer forward who played professionally in the American Soccer League and Major Indoor Soccer League.
+Mike Laschev (born Mykhailo Laschev, August 20, 1953) is a retired soccer forward who played professionally in the American Soccer League and Major Indoor Soccer League.
+Laschev was born in Lviv, Ukrainian SSR, Soviet Union (now Ukraine).

 In 1981, he played for the Rochester Flash of the American Soccer League.
 In the fall of 1980, Laschev signed with the Buffalo Stallions of Major Indoor Soccer League.
 In 1982, he became a U.S. citizen.
 He spent three seasons with the Stallions before moving to the Chicago Sting in 1984.
 In the fall of 1985, the Sting sold Laschev's contract to the Baltimore Blast.
 He spent one season in Baltimore, then left the league.